 How to Stay in the RaftPosted May 26, 2021 by Gregg Armstrong, Co-Founder

 Rafting on a river is a really cool thing to do.
-It is a fun activity you can do in amazing and beautiful places.
+It is a fun activity that takes place in amazing and beautiful places.
 We discovered this in 1962 before rafting was a “thing” and have been at it ever since!

 Whether it is your first trip or your hundredth trip, falling out of the raft and into the river is always something that is bouncing around in the back of your head when rafting.
 Even the most veteran guides are thinking about it!
 So how do you prevent falling out of the raft?
 The truth is that you cannot always prevent it… it is part of the adventure, but the pointers below can help you make sure it does not happen too often.